Atom-Copilot/.github/profile/README.md

 <img width="972" alt="atom banner" src="https://github.com/Atom-AI-Solutions/.github/assets/149274430/355e4bf3-35a8-4020-af2c-31ce3a341c7a">

-# Atom: Streamline tasks, boost productivity, and simplify your life with our powerful AI virtual assistant!
+# Atom: The #1 digital assistant software on the market!

 Welcome to the world of Atom, a versatile AI tool designed to meet the needs of users in various domains.
 With a revolutionary design and a strong emphasis on advanced virtual assistance, Atom offers a wide range of applications.
 Look what Atom can do: